DronePilotsFederation/WRSA-WorkingGroup/WRSARules.md

 ### General piloting rules
 * If there is a requirement that all model aviation pilots in a host country have a current license or organizational membership to the local body governing model aeronautics then all pilots must meet that requirement in order to compete, and all pilots must adhere to the rules and regulations of safe airframe operation and flight as defined by that body.
 * All pilots must adhere to any applicable regulations by the relevant local authorities responsible for manned aircraft regulations.
+* Unlawful flight, such as flights at locations near an event where flying is prohibited, may result in disqualification from the event.
-* All pilots have to attend a general safety briefing and sign the appropriate waivers from the race organizer and venue.
+* All pilots must attend a general safety briefing and sign the appropriate waivers from the race organizer and venue.
-* All pilots must demonstrate effective Fail-Safe procedures defined by the Safety Director.
+* All pilots must demonstrate effective Fail-Safe procedures defined by the Race Director.
 In most cases this is a “Power Down, no pulse” method, where the aircraft will immediately cease flight by stopping all motors and operation if it loses contact with the radio transmitter.
 * All pilots must have an “ARMING” position switch or sequence on their radio.
 The aircraft should not power up by any accidental controls from the radio.
 Aircraft arming may be executed by a specific switch on the radio, or by a sequence (e.g. yaw right) to actively arm the radio.
 * All pilots must demonstrate an airworthy airframe and pass a general mechanics and electronics test.
 * All batteries must be transported and stored in LiPo-safe bags or an approved fire resistant container.
 * Pilots must use FPV to pilot aircraft.
 This can be with goggles or a ground station, LCD type display.
-* Pilots are required to have an authorized Timing System Transponder emitter properly installed on their airframe for all official lap timing purposes.
+* In events where emitter-based timing systems are used, pilots are required to have an authorized Timing System Transponder emitter properly installed on their airframe for all official lap timing purposes.
-* Pilots must not power up video transmitters unless they have the express permission of the Race Director e.g. they are about to take part in a race.
+* Pilots must not power up video transmitters unless they have been instructed to do so, e.g. they are about to take part in a race.
+Powering up a video transmitter at all other times may result in disaqualification from the event.

 ### Venue operations
 * Pilots must adhere to all rules within the competition venue, and will not fly in any other part of the venue unless it is a designated flight zone.